FedeSCode/Projet_reseaux/README.md

 SELECT id, '@test', 'holaaaaaaa' FROM users
 WHERE username = '@test';
-INSERT INTO messages (usernameID, username, message) SELECT id, '@federico', 'hello fede' FROM users
-WHERE username = '@federico';
+INSERT INTO messages (usernameID, username, message) SELECT id, '@fedeCode', 'hello fedeCode' FROM users WHERE username = '@fedeCode';

 SELECT * from messages;
 SELECT * from users;